When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Blood oxygen level

-• One heart-related measure, such as heart rate
+• One heart-related measure, like heart rate

 Type 4 tests collect one or two measures, which may include: